 I’ve decided I’m not going to decorate for Christmas anymore.
-I made the mistake of putting up our tree with the kids this weekend, and it was a disaster.
+I made the mistake of putting up our tree with the kids last weekend, and it was a disaster.
 While I’d love to be instilling happy memories for the kids in our annual Christmas decorating, I’m afraid the opposite could well be true.
 I’ll spare you the details, but suffice it to say that there was much fighting, and in the end we had two broken ornaments and two children in tears.
 So much for quality family time.
 Who needs this, anyhow?
 So I’m done.
 No more decorating for me.

 This weekend was bittersweet for our family.
 My father, a pastor, retired after forty years in the ministry.
 The last twenty-eight of those years he spent at the same church in Michigan.
 He took a call there when I was in the fifth grade.
 I consider it my home church.
 It’s strange to think of my parents going anywhere else.
 But retiring is different for a pastor than for other vocations.
 If someone retires from an office job, say, there’s no need to switch churches as well.
 However, when a pastor retires, in most cases he leaves his church as well.
 This is difficult, because often that’s their support network and social circle.
 These are the people who have celebrated together in good times and pulled together in difficult times; people who worship together every week.
 Indeed, they are a church family.
 And it’s hard to say goodbye to such a family.
 Continue reading “One Big Happy Family”